opensafely/documentation/docs/pipelines.md

 ### Stata

-We currently package version 16.1, with `datacheck`, `safetab`, and `safecount` libraries installed.
+We currently package version 16.1, with `datacheck`, `safetab`, and `safecount` libraries installed; when installed, new libraries will appear [in the stata-docker Github repository](https://github.com/opensafely/stata-docker/tree/master/libraries).

 As Stata is a commercial product, and the image incorporates our license key, the Docker image and [Github repository](https://github.com/opensafely/stata-docker/) are currently private, pending work to separate the license from the image.
 Get in touch if you need to apply your own license and we can accelerate this work.